Depp-Heard jury still sorting through weeks of dirty laundry

 Depp is suing Heard for $50 million, accusing her of libeling him with a 2018 op-ed she wrote describing herself as “a public figure representing domestic abuse.”
 Heard filed a $100 million counterclaim against the “Pirates of the Caribbean” star after his lawyer called her allegations a hoax.
 Each accuses the other of destroying their career.

-Testimony featured a litany of lurid details of their short marriage.
+Testimony during the six-week trial featured a litany of lurid details of their short marriage.
 Heard testified that Depp physically or sexually assaulted her more than a dozen times.
 During his testimony, Depp testified that he never struck Heard, that she concocted the abuse allegations, and that she was the one who physically attacked him, multiple times.

-During closing arguments, both sides told the jury that a verdict in their favor would give their clients their lives back.
+During closing arguments on Friday, both sides told the jury that a verdict in their favor would give their clients their lives back.

+On Tuesday, Depp’s attorneys asked Judge Penney Azcarate to instruct the jury to disregard a portion of the closing argument made by Heard’s attorney.

+In their written motion, Depp’s attorneys said Heard’s lawyer told the jury that its decision in the case would send a message to “every victim of domestic abuse everywhere.”
+Heard attorney Benjamin Rottenborn told the jury that a ruling against Heard “sends a message that no matter what you do as an abuse victim, you always have to do more.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.